wp-plugins/powr-photo-watermark/readme.txt

 Defend your photos with the undisputed leader in watermarks!

 == Description ==
- Defend your photos with the undisputed leader in watermarks!
+[youtube https://www.youtube.com/watch?v=OdUHShj0NpA] Defend your photos with the undisputed leader in watermarks!
 <br>
 <br>
 POWr Photo Watermark is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.